 Use of Information

-We will store the information you provide and the information We collect about your activity on the Website in Our database (the "Database").
-We will use the information in accordance with this Policy and any applicable law, including for the following purposes:
+We will store the information you provide and the information we collect about your activity on the Website throughout our databases (the

 Transfer of Information to Third Parties